 Hashimoto did not live to see the culmination of these efforts.
 But a measure recognizing McVay’s blamelessness eventually passed, as part of the National Defense Authorization Act of 2001.
 A letter reflecting the measure was placed in McVay’s file.

 The mystery and horror of the Indianapolis’s voyage, sinking, and rescue have captivated the public imagination over the years.
 The horrific tales of shark attacks spurred new military research into shark repellents, with mixed success over the years.
 They also inspired writers: in addition to numerous historical works about the doomed cruiser, there have been a fictionalized novel about it and a made-for-TV movie.
-Another full-length film, starring Nicolas Cage, is scheduled to premiere in 2016.
+Another full-length film, starring Nicolas Cage, premiered in 2016.

 Most famously, a scene from Jaws features the character Quint (Robert Shaw) recounting his experience surviving the sinking of the Indianapolis.
 Quint’s harrowing narrative presents a surprisingly faithful depiction of this strange and tragic chapter of atomic history.